ckim105/SER316-Group-2/Deliverable3.md

 **Why did you add these US, why do you think you can get them done in the next Sprint?**

-> We added these User Stories because it will finalize our features to turn Memoranda in ScrumBox
+> We added these User Stories because it will finalize our features to turn Memoranda in ScrumBox.
+We think we can get them done because we have laid the groundwork in the first two scrums and are ready for the final steps.

 **Why do you think these fit well with your Sprint goal? (details)**